levlafayette/2024-AIMS-HPC/04_AIMS/OpenACC/2024README.md

 Examples exercises and solutions from Pawsey Supercomputing Centre.

-1. Start an interactive job.
-Use a project ID that has gpgpu access and permissions.
+1. Start an interactive job, load the module.

 e.g.,
-$ sinteractive --time=04:00:00 --partition=gpgputest --qos=hpcadmin

-$ cd ~ ; cp -r /usr/local/common/OpenACC .
+$ srun --partition=gpuq --nodes=1 --ntasks-per-node=1 --export=ALL --pty /bin/bash

-$ module load NVHPC/22.11-CUDA-11.7.0
+$ module load nvhpc/22.3

 2. The Importance of Profiling